Macedonian League

 Picture

-The Macedonian League has become aware of a very serious issue: For the last few years FYROM Slav diaspora organisations have deceitfully devised a so-called "Macedonian [sic] Genocide" and have encouraged and emboldened their supporters to reproduce historical photos of this so-called genocide by using photographs of the Jewish Holocaust, the Anatolian Genocides of Armenians, Greeks and Assyrians, Nazi atrocities in Greece and Europe, genocides of other people and various war pictures.
+Since 2018, North Macedonia [sic] Slav diaspora organizations have deceitfully devised a so-called "Macedonian [sic] Genocide" propaganda operation and have encouraged and emboldened their supporters to reproduce historical photos of this so-called genocide by using out of context photographs of the Jewish Holocaust, the Genocides of Armenians, Greeks and Assyrians in the Ottoman Empire, Nazi atrocities in Greece and Europe, genocides of other people and random war pictures.

-The purpose of this fake propaganda is to aid in their pursuit of promoting anti-Greek sentiment world-wide.
-Three main FYROM Slav diaspora organizations have been working around the clock to produce multiple news stories and videos of a genocide that no one has ever heard of before; In 2018 they went "public" and are now attempting to promote the "Macedonian [sic] Genocide" on a worldwide audience.
+The purpose of this fake genocide is to aid in their pursuit of promoting anti-Greek sentiment world-wide.
+Three main North Macedonia [sic] Slav diaspora organizations have been working around the clock to produce multiple news stories and videos of a genocide that no one has ever heard of before; In 2018 they went "public" and are now attempting to promote the "Macedonian [sic] Genocide" on a worldwide audience.
+They even held "Macedonian Genocide" events outside of Greek Embassies and Consulates around the world to drive the message home on an unsuspecting public.

-The offending organisations that are now promoting this genocide as a "factual" event are:
+The offending organizations that are now promoting this genocide as a "factual event" are:

 • the World Macedonian [sic] Congress (a.k.a.
 WMC),